NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 Step 1: Framework invocation
 ----------------------------

-The user runs the framework by executing the framework’s driver script ``$CODE_ROOT/mdtf``, rather than executing the PODs directly.
+The user runs the framework by executing the framework’s main driver script ``$CODE_ROOT/mdtf``, rather than executing the PODs directly.
 This is where the user specifies the model run to be analyzed, and chooses which PODs to run via the ``pod_list`` section of the configuration input ``src/default_tests.jsonc``.

 - Some of the configuration options can be input through command line, see the :doc:`command line reference <ref_cli>` or run ``% $CODE_ROOT/mdtf --help``.

 Step 2: Data request
 --------------------

-Each POD describes the model data it requires as input in the ``varlist`` section of its ``settings.jsonc`` file, with each entry in ``varlist`` corresponding to one model data file used by the POD.
+Each POD describes the model data it requires as input in the ``varlist`` section of its ``settings.jsonc`` (or simply *settings*) file, with each entry in ``varlist`` corresponding to one model data file used by the POD.
 The framework goes through all the PODs to be run in ``pod_list`` and assembles a top-level list of required model data from their ``varlist``.
 It then queries the source of the model data for the presence of each requested variable with the requested characteristics (e.g., frequency, units, etc.).

 - The most important features of the settings file are described in the :doc:`settings file <dev_settings_quick>` and documented in full detail on the :doc:`reference page <ref_settings>`.